Aryan9901/lmsdigital/README.md

 ## Project Overview

-The project is a social networking platform built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
-It incorporates two major features: an automated content moderation system and context-based authentication.
-These features are accompanied by common functionalities found in social media applications, such as profile creation, post creation and sharing, liking and commenting on posts, and following/unfollowing users.
+The Project is a General Digital Profile of Me built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
+It incorporates two major features: a content management system using Admin Panel and context-based authentication and authorization.
+These features are accompanied by common functionalities found in Digital Profile applications, such as User login and logout, contacting the admins, and exploring the profile, while the admin can see contacts messages on the admin panel, add new services, update services or delete them, Admin can also modify user privileges and many more.

-### Automated Content Moderation
+### Content Management System

-The platform's automated content moderation system utilizes various NLP (Natural Language Processing) APIs.
-These APIs include:

-- Perspective API: Used for filtering spam, profanity, toxicity, harassment etc.
-- TextRazor API: Integrated for content categorization.
-- Hugging Face Interface API: Utilized with BART Large MNLI for content categorization.

-A Flask application has been developed to provide similar functionality as the Hugging Face Interface API's classifier.
-The Flask app utilizes the BART Large MNLI model.
-It operates as a zero-shot classification pipeline with a PyTorch framework.

-The system allows flexibility in choosing different services for API usage or disabling them without affecting overall functionality by using a common interface for interacting with the APIs.

-When a user posts content, it undergoes a thorough filtering process to ensure compliance with the community guidelines.
-Additionally, users have the ability to report posts that they find inappropriate, which triggers a manual review process.
+The Admins have privileges to maintain the users of the website. the admins will have the following privileges:

+- Read or change user data: Admins can change the user's role and also see their contact details while also securing their password using bcryptjs.
+- read contact messages sent by users on the admin panel of the website.
+- Admins can view, update existing services, or add new services.

+Only users who are admin can only access the admin panels and admins have privileges to change other user privileges.

-### Context-Based Authentication
+### Authorization and Authentication

-The platform implements context-based authentication to enhance user account security.
-It takes into consideration user location, IP address, and device information for authentication purposes.
-Users can conveniently manage their devices directly from the platform.
-To ensure data privacy, this information is encrypted using the AES algorithm and securely stored in the database.
+The application implements authentication and authorization using JSONWEBTOKEN.

 In case of a suspicious login attempt, users are promptly notified via email and are required to confirm their identity to protect against unauthorized access.

 ### User Roles

-There are three distinct user roles within the system:
+There are two distinct user roles within the system:

 1. Admin: The admin role manages the overall system, including moderator management, community management, content moderation, monitoring user activity, and more.
-2. Moderators: Moderators manage communities, manually review reported posts, and perform other moderation-related tasks.
-3. General Users: General users have the ability to make posts, like comments, and perform other actions within the platform.
+2. General Users: General users have the ability to send messages to admins, view services, admin details. etc